-'''

 Note: This library may only be loaded by the kea-dhcp4 or kea-dhcp6 process.

-'''

-Currently, five commands are supported: reservation-add (which adds a new host reservation), reservation-get (which returns an existing reservation if specified criteria are matched), reservation-get-all (which returns all reservations in a specified subnet), reservation-get-page (a variant of reservation-get-all which returns all reservations in a specified subnet), and reservation-del (which attempts to delete a reservation matching specified criteria).
-To use commands that change the reservation information (currently these are reservation-add and reservation-del, but this rule applies to other commands that may be implemented in the future), the hosts database must be specified and it must not operate in read-only mode (see the hosts-databases descriptions in DHCPv4 Hosts Database Configuration).
-If the hosts-databases are not specified or are running in read-only mode, the host_cmds library will load, but any attempts to use reservation-add or reservation-del will fail.
+Currently, six commands are supported: reservation-add (which adds a new host reservation), reservation-get (which returns an existing reservation if specified criteria are matched), reservation-get-all (which returns all reservations in a specified subnet), reservation-get-page (a variant of reservation-get-all which returns all reservations in a specified subnet), reservation-get-by-hostname (which returns all reservations with a specified hostname and optionally in a subnet) since Kea version 1.7.1, and reservation-del (which attempts to delete a reservation matching specified criteria).
+To use commands that change the reservation information (currently these are reservation-add and reservation-del, but this rule applies to other commands that may be implemented in the future), the hosts database must be specified and it must not operate in read-only mode (see the hosts-databases descriptions in DHCPv4 Hosts Database Configuration and DHCPv6 Hosts Database Configuration).
+If the hosts-databases are not specified or are running in read-only mode, the host\cmds library will load, but any attempts to use reservation-add or reservation-del will fail.